 Key highlights of the Social Impact Study:

-- Grab’s customers rated the platform highly on numerous factors, including improved accessibility, security, convenience and safety
+- Grab’s consumers rated the platform highly on numerous factors, including improved accessibility, security, convenience and safety

 - Car hailing app passengers rated improved time and fare estimation asthe top benefit of an online transport app.
 No unfair charges and reduced waiting time were the next most appreciated benefits respectively.

-- Based on the survey, improved time and fare estimation and no unfair charges were considered equally important by ojek hailing app customers.
+- Based on the survey, improved time and fare estimation and no unfair charges were considered equally important by ojek hailing app consumers.

 - The report also revealed that GrabBike consistently outperformed other ojek (motorcycle taxi) app on all measures, including affordability of fares, increased safety, trust to use the service rather than personal transport, and reduced waiting times for pick up due to Grab’s superior GPS and technology reliability.